 The clinching moment?

 I fully accept that one of the other “Four Horsemen”, Christopher Hitchens, lost his debate against Craig on the existence of God at Biola University in April 2009.
-Hitchens conceded the debate at Craig’s final rebuttal before the audience Q & A: he smiled and chuckled to himself when Craig invited him to become a Christian, he raised his arms and applauded when Craig walking past him on his way back to his seat and he leaned forward to the moderator, Hugh Hewitt, to give up his five minute rebuttal so there could be more time for questions from the audience.
+Hitchens conceded the debate at Craig’s final rebuttal before the audience Q & A: he smiled and chuckled to himself when Craig invited him to become a Christian, he raised his arms and applauded when Craig walked past him on his way back to his seat and he leaned forward to the moderator, Hugh Hewitt, to give up his five minute rebuttal so there could be more time for questions from the audience.

 There was no such gesture from Harris throughout his debate with Craig, but possibly a glimmer of concession from Craig towards Harris.
 During the audience Q & A period (c.
 1 hour 23 minutes on the tape) the two men locked horns on the question of Craig’s “divine command theory”.
 Harris states that if God issued such a command to exterminate an entire race of people he would be evil.
 Craig retorts that Harris has no basis for making such objective moral judgements.
 Harris replies, “I’ve tried to give you a basis… sorry.”
 The audience laughs and applauds.
 Craig glances towards the moderator, raises an eyebrow and then suppresses a frown with a goofy smile that betrays his frustration and confusion.